Sisters By Choice (SBC) was founded in 1989 by Dr. Rogsbert F. Phillips-Reed, a renowned Atlanta based breast surgeon.

 Dr. Phillips-Reed saw the need for programs that would increase public knowledge and awareness of breast cancer to reduce the mortality and morbidity of the disease.
 In 1989 she founded Sisters By Choice.
 Initially formed as a support group for women diagnosed with breast cancer and their families, SBC has evolved into a multi-faceted organization serving women in Georgia.

 Realizing there are health disparities surrounding access to quality breast care in rural Georgia, Dr. Phillips-Reed has started an initiative to address this disparity by developing a Mobile Breast Clinic.
 This unique mobile breast clinic will facilitate remote screening and diagnostic services.
 It will provide screenings, diagnostic services, treatment referrals, education and access to clinical trials to medically underserved men and women in rural and urban Georgia.
 This complete diagnostic care will make our clinic historic.
-It will be the first of its kind in Georgia, and among the first in the nation.
+It is the first of its kind in Georgia, and among the first in the nation.

 Dr. Phillips has served on several community service boards, various healthcare committees, and she is actively involved in clinical trials and research projects.
 Her professional affiliations include the American College of Surgeons, American Medical Association, and Association of Women Surgeons, Society of Surgical Oncology, Georgia Surgical Society, Medical Association of Georgia, American Society of Breast Surgeons, National Medical Association, Atlanta Medical Associates and the Medical Association of Atlanta.